 4. Implement a System for Centralization

 In order to support your growing business, implement tools that will help unify your team.
-Inventory management and multichannel selling software like the Stitch Labs platform enables retailers and wholesalers to manage invoices, purchase orders, inventory quantities, and sales order data in one application.
+Inventory management software like the Stitch Labs platform enables retailers and wholesalers to manage invoices, purchase orders, inventory quantities, and sales order data in one application.
 This centralizes information and keeps teams on the same page, which saves you time and money.

 5. Analyze Warehouse Performance